abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 On the other side, we need to learn how to relax and not get caught up in the feeling of urgency.
-We tend to pile stuff onto ourselves, thinking, *I have to get this done and that done and . . .* Or we might feel an urgency with regard to future planning: *We have to have a budget meeting, and we have to have an insurance meeting, and we have to have a business meeting, and*. . .
-This agitating sort of urgency can arise not only with our chores and duties, but with our internal spiritual practice as well: *I have to get my mindfulness of breathing straight, and keep my reflections going, and . .*.
-With this sense of urgency in trying to do everything all at once, we end up becoming frantic, and, ironically, very little gets done well or efficiently---it really doesn't work.
+We tend to pile stuff onto ourselves, thinking, *I have to get this done and that done and ...* Or we might feel an urgency with regard to future planning: *We have to have a budget meeting, and we have to have an insurance meeting, and we have to have a business meeting, and ...* This agitating sort of urgency can arise not only with our chores and duties, but with our internal spiritual practice as well: *I have to get my mindfulness of breathing straight, and keep my reflections going, and ...* With this sense of urgency in trying to do everything all at once, we end up becoming frantic, and, ironically, very little gets done well or efficiently---it really doesn't work.
 So instead we can remind ourselves, *Hey, it's just